-

 Cat Breathing Fast: What’s Normal and When to Act

-Cat Breathing Fast: What’s Normal and When to Act You glance at your cat resting on the couch and notice their sides moving quickly.
+You glance at your cat resting on the couch and notice their sides moving quickly.
 Is your cat breathing fast at rest — or does it just seem that way?
 Cats normally breathe between 15 and 30 times per minute when relaxed.
-If you’re watching your
+If you’re watching your cat breathe fast but otherwise normal — playing, eating,

 Search